mhatzl/logid/README.md

 Feel free to create issues and pull requests.
 However, feedback about the general concept is of greater value at this stage of development.

+Note that any contribution intentionally submitted to `logid` is going to be MIT licensed.

 ## License

 MIT Licensed